-This box that may seem daunting to open or you may feel you don’t have time to tackle this project.
-I get it.
-But we need these boxes open and the ovens ready to use when we need them.
-I will show you how to do this step by step today.
+I’ll show you how to do this step by step.
 Get your box cutter or scissors and carefully open the box.
 I borrowed this unopened box from a friend this morning so I could demonstrate what is needed to be done.
 I’m glad she hadn’t had the time to get the box open.
 It’s important for me to show the world how easy it is to get this baby prepped and ready to go.

 How To Prep Your Sun Oven

 Can you see the blue film?
+They attach the film to the reflectors as protection.
 We have to remove this before we can prep the Sun Oven to use outside.
-I had to use my fingers to pull the tiny pieces away from the rivets after removing the large blue sheets of film from the panels.
-That black strap you can see with a snap is the deal you use after you close down the oven (the glass top and the solar panels) and secure it for storage.
+I had to use my fingers to pull the tiny pieces away from the rivets after removing the large blue sheets of film from the reflector panels.
+That black strap you can see with a snap is designed for you to use after you close down the oven (the glass top and the solar panels) and secure it for storage.

 The next step was to set up the Sun Oven outside for about 30 minutes to start heating up so I could use it for the next step.
 You take 3 cups vinegar (I used white) and put it in one uncovered pan in the oven for 90-120 minutes.